wesnoth-hu/drupal_wesnoth_hu_theme/README.markdown

-wesnoth_hu_theme
+Theme for the Hungarian Wesnoth Portal
 ================

-Theme for the wesnoth.fsf.hu website
+Theme for the wesnoth.fsf.hu website.
+It is a subtheme for Zen 6.x.

+License: GPLv2
+Authors: Gábor Udvari, gabor.udvari@gmail.com